Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 ``Heavy nodes`` run sensor services and store their own logs in a local Elasticsearch instance.
 Heavy nodes are added to the manager node's cluster search configuration, so the data that resides on the nodes can be queried from the manager node.
 Heavy nodes are not recommended for most use cases.

-When using a ``forward node``, Elastic Stack components are not enabled. :ref:`filebeat` forwards all logs to :ref:`logstash` on the manager node, where they are stored in Elasticsearch on the manager node or a search node (if the manager node has been configured to use search nodes).
+When using a ``forward node``, Elastic Stack components are not enabled. :ref:`elastic-agent` forwards all logs to :ref:`logstash` on the manager node, where they are stored in Elasticsearch on the manager node or a search node (if the manager node has been configured to use search nodes).
 From there, the data can be queried through the use of cross-cluster search.

 Elastic Clustering
 ~~~~~~~~~~~~~~~~~~